Business Administration, MBA

 A minimum of 28 graduate credits must be completed in the Master of Business Administration program at Biola University.

-All students must take the ETS Major Field Test for MBA by their last semester.
+All students must take the Peregrine Business Exit Exam by their last trimester.

 Transfer of Credits